Wendell Wallach: United Nations

 In 2016, Wallach gave testimony at the United Nations (UN) Third Convention on Certain Conventional Weapons (CCW) Meeting of Experts on the issue of predictability in lethal autonomous weapons systems, The testimony argued that "while increasing autonomy, improving intelligence, and machine learning can boost the system's accuracy in performing certain tasks, they can also increase the unpredictability in how a system performs overall.
 Risk will rise relative to the power of the munitions the system can discharge."
 He later served as a member of the UN Global Pulse Expert Group on Governance and Data of AI in 2019, which called for responsible development of artificial intelligence and other emerging technologies to reach the UN's 2030 Sustainable Development Goals.
-In addition, he served as an advisor to the Secretary Generals Higher-Level Panel on Digital Cooperation, and was cited in their 2019 report "The Age of Digital Interdependence."
+In addition, he served as an advisor to the Secretary General's Higher-Level Panel on Digital Cooperation, and was cited in their 2019 report "The Age of Digital Interdependence."

+Carnegie Council for Ethics and International Affairs

+From 2020-2024, Wendell was a Carnegie-Uehiro Fellow at the Carnegie Council for Ethics and International Affairs, where he founded and co-directed the Artificial Intelligence & Equality Initiative with Anja Kasperson.
+Wendell and Anja hosted a podcast as part of the AI & Equality Initiative, where guests included Angela Kane, former UN High Representative for Disarmament Affairs and Under-Secretary-General for Management in the United Nations, and consciousness philosopher and NYU professor David Chalmers.

 Personal life

-Wallach is married to Nancy Wallach, and they live in Bloomfield, Connecticut.
+Wendell is married to Nancy Wallach, and they live in Bloomfield, Connecticut.
 His hobbies include skiing, hiking, and building stained glass windows.